-authorized re Individual Budget Amount.
-There is a limit on the maximum dollar amount of waiver se for each specific participant.
-The information specified above. mits by Level of Support.
-Based on an assessment process and/or other factors, participants funding levels that are limits on the maximum dollar amount of waiver services. e information specified above.
-Other Typ be of Limit.
+Prospective Individual Budget Amount.
+There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
+Furnish the information specified above.

+Budget Limits by Level of Support.
+Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
+Furnish the information specified above.

+Other Type of Limit.
 The state employs another type of limit.
+Describe the limit and furnish the information specified above.